Agriotes sputator: Life cycle

-The adults are active for one or two months from late spring onwards.
+In Europe, the adults of Agriotes sputator are active for several months starting in April.
 About one hundred eggs are laid in batches, 2 to 5 cm beneath the soil and hatch after about two weeks.
 The larvae develop in the soil for two to four years.
-They feed on seeds and seedlings and the new tillers of cereal crops, and gnaw their way into roots, finding their food by smell.
-They feed when the soil temperature exceeds 12 °C and need moist soil.
-They are killed by dry conditions or temperatures below about -6 °C but compensate by moving down through the soil to a meter (yard) or so beneath the surface.
+They are polyphagous and feed on seeds and seedlings of various plants, including the new tillers of cereal crops.
+They gnaw their way into roots, finding their food by smell.
+The plants infested include, for example, species from the family Poaceae (true grasses) and the genus Plantago (plantains).

+The larvae feed when the soil temperature exceeds 12 °C and need moist soil.
+They are killed by dry conditions or temperatures below about -6 °C but compensate by moving down through the soil to about 1 m or so beneath the surface.
 They can survive for a long time without feeding.
-When fully-grown, the larvae pupate in late summer in the soil.
-The adults emerge two to three weeks later.
-The insects overwinter as adults and as larvae, the whole life cycle taking up to five years to complete.
+When fully-grown, the larvae pupate in late summer or early autumn in the soil.
+The adults emerge two to three weeks later, but remain in the soil until the coming spring.
+The whole life cycle (egg to egg) takes up to five years to complete.
+The adult beetles are more active in the afternoon and evening.
+They feed on the leaves of grasses and also on pollen, and are often seen on the flower-heads of umbelliferous plants.